vghpe/vghpe.github.io/content/posts/compare_dilalogue.md

 </details>

-I'm sure there are many linguistic descriptions that can be used here.
-Again, I'm not a writer, so here's how I describe the difference: *A Short Hike*'s text feels like a conversation, and *Arranger*'s text feels like I'm reading "writing."

-There's also something nice about the very brief and short text in *A Short Hike* that I like.
-It's like I can parse it within a breath, and I'm not tripping over the words in my head.

 ---

-## Animation -  Text & Character

-Both games animate the characters. *Arranger* appears to do a ping-pong ease on the sprite, while *A Short Hike* translates or scales the heads on the Y-axis.
+I'm sure there are linguistic descriptions that can be used here.
+Again, I'm not a writer, so I'd describe the difference as: *A Short Hike*'s text feels like a conversation, and *Arranger*'s text feels more like writing.

+There's something I appreciate about the very brief lines in *A Short Hike*.
+It's like I can parse each one in a breath and then move on.

+*Arranger*'s lines are wordier, maybe more poetic, but I'm unable to flow through them in the same manner.
+There are several full stops within a line, and it occasionally deploys "eye dialect"—spelling that suggests a character's accent—which consistently trips me up.
+This, I think, contributes to me losing the conversational rhythm.

 ---

+## The Text - Presentation and Features

+The text speed in both games is fast.
+Neither game offers options to adjust text speed (some players have a preference for instant text reveal) but both games let allows tap to instantly complete the line.

+Legibility in both games is excellent.
+The fonts are sharp and contrast well against the text boxes. *Arranger* plays a sound effect with each new box, while *A Short Hike* plays one when the speaker changes. *Arranger* also uses an idle animation on the text boxes, which keeps the screen from feeling too static.

+Both games animate the characters. *Arranger* appears to use a ping-pong ease on the sprite, while *A Short Hike* translates or scales the heads on the Y-axis.

+---

 ## The Beeps

-I reached out to Adam Robinson-Yu creator of A Short Hike and he actually shared send me the code snippet of the text beep functionallity used in the game.
+I couldn't quite work out how the beeps were implemented just by looking at footage, so I reached out to Adam Robinson-Yu, creator of *A Short Hike*, and he actually sent me the code snippet of the text beep functionality used in the game.

+>Each frame a number of characters are revealed based on a set speed.
+Whenever a character is revealed, it plays a beep (from a random set) if a certain amount of time has passed since the last beep.

+I didn't ask Adam if all NPCs use the same sound bank.
+My guess is: yes, but each NPC is assigned a pitch shift, giving everyone a unique voice, which also makes the back-and-forth feel like two different people talking.

+*Arranger*'s beeps appear to be implemented very similarly, but there is no variation between NPCs.
+The same pitch and sound bank are always used.
+They’ve done something quite unique with the sound design, though, which I’ve never heard before.
+It doesn’t try so much to be a voice like *A Short Hike*, but the "bloops" still have more personality through their variation than the typewriter sounds you find in *Ace Attorney* and many other visual novels.

+---

+## Summary

 Each frame, a number of text characters are revealed based on a set speed.
 A beep sound (chosen randomly from a predefined set) plays if any characters are revealed and a certain amount of time has passed since the last beep.

-I didn't ask Adam if all NPC uses the same bank, my guess is: yes, but each NPC is assigned a pitch shift giving eveyone an unique voice which also makes the back and forth the feel of 2 different people talking.